mverboom/build/MULTI.md

 ## Created binary storage

 The script splits the generated output from the build phase based on arch.
-Normally the folling are used:
+Normally the following are used:

 * all
 * i386